Silberengel/next.orly.dev/.aiassistant/rules/rules.md

 use the source of the relay-tester to help guide what expectations the test has, and use context7 for information about the nostr protocol, and use additional log statements to help locate the cause of bugs

+always use Go v1.25.1 for everything involving Go